FoldingAtHome/coronavirus/README.md

 Note: we did not prepare SARS-CoV-2 using this approach.
 See capped structure for SARS-CoV-2 RBD:S230 Antibody

 ## SARS-CoV-2 Spike protein receptor-binding domain:ACE2

+### Using homology model of SARS-CoV to SARS-CoV-2 RBD
 RCSB Structures:
 * 2AJF - SARS coronavirus spike receptor-binding domain (RBD) complexed with ACE2 (2.9 angstrom, X-ray diffraction)